mtkennerly/shawl/README.md

 you may also need to grant the Network Service permissions to the directory that the service wants to access.
 More information about Windows service user accounts [can be found here](https://stackoverflow.com/questions/510170).

+### Working directory
+The default working directory for Windows services is `C:\Windows\System32`.
+You may want to take the precaution of setting a different working directory by using Shawl's `--cwd` option.

 ### Recovery
 If you want to use the service recovery feature of Windows itself when Shawl gives up trying to restart the wrapped command,